LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1B-Vite.md

 If this optional file is omitted, Vite uses defaults: project root is where you run the CLI, entry is `index.html` in that root, the dev server listens on `http://localhost:5173`, and the production build writes to `dist/`.

-### Source maps
+#### Source maps

-After `npm run build`, the output JavaScript is usually minified and bundled, which makes errors hard to read in the browser. *Source maps* are companion files (for example `main.js` plus `main.js.map`) that map the built code back to your original source files.
+After running `npm run build`, the output JavaScript is usually minified and bundled, which makes errors hard to read in the browser source code. *Source maps* are companion files (for example `main.js` plus `main.js.map`) that map the built code back to your original source files.
 With `sourcemap: true`, browser developer tools can show stack traces and breakpoints against your real line numbers and filenames instead of the minified bundle.
 That helps when you are debugging a deployed site.

-## Vite Workflow
+### Vite Workflow

 Here is the typical sequence of CLI commands you will use when working on a Vite project from start to finish.

-### 1. Install Project Dependencies
+#### 1. Install Project Dependencies

 When you first clone or download a project (or any time you add a new package), install all dependencies listed in `package.json`: